jitsi/handbook/docs/devops-guide/reservation.md

 ##### Conference allocation

-When the first user joins MUC room(Jitsi-meet URL is opened) `HTTP POST` request is sent to `'/conference'` endpoint with the following parameters
+When the first user joins a MUC room (i.e. Jitsi-meet URL is opened), an `HTTP POST` request is sent to `'/conference'` endpoint with the following parameters
 included:

-* `name (string)` - short name of the conference room(not full MUC address).
-If tenant is used the name will be `[tenant]roomname`.
+* `name (string)` - short name of the conference room (not full MUC address).
+If tenant is used, the name will be `[tenant]roomname`.
 * `start_time (string)` - conference start date and time
 * `mail_owner (string)` - if authentication system is enabled this field will contain user's identity.
-It that case it will not be possible to create new conference room without authenticating.
+It that case it will not be possible to create a new conference room without authenticating.

 The payload sent to the endpoint will be encoded as `application/x-www-form-urlencoded`.

-Then reservation system is expected to respond with one of the following
+The reservation system is expected to respond with one of the following
 responses:

 ###### HTTP 200 or 201 Conference created successfully

-In HTTP response JSON object is expected.
+In the HTTP response, a JSON object is expected.
 It should contain conference `id` assigned by the system and `duration` measured in seconds.
 Sample response body:

 ```